The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Only on weekends and holidays it can become a bit crowded with Costa Rican families enjoying beach life.
+Only on weekends and holidays it can become crowded when Costa Rican families enjoy their picknick on the beach.

-A nice lookout point is at the hairpin bend in the middle of the road uphill.
-From here you enjoy the best sunset views of Carrillo, or you can descend the steep little road to the port.
-Puerto Carrillo is nestled in a rocky cove that provides safe mooring for the sport fishing fleet of Samara.
+In the middle of the hairpin bend of the road uphill is a lookout point from where you enjoy nice views of the bay and sunsets.
+A small road descends down to the little port of Puerto Carrillo.
+Nestled in a rocky cove it provides safe mooring for the sport fishing fleet of Samara.

 Nature and animal lovers also have the opportunity to visit the bromelia garden and animal shelter of La Selva in Carrillo where you find many animals of Costa Rica which you will hardly see in the wild.
 On a guided tour you see different species of wildcats, cocodrilos, exotic birds, porcupines, coatis, vampire bats and anteaters among others.
 Best time for visiting is around 4 pm which is the feeding time for the animals

 See also: » Detailed Map of Carrillo